 Now, let's talk about the deeper context.
 Prediction markets are a huge and growing industry, with billions of dollars at stake.
 They're not just about betting on sports or elections - they're also about predicting things like stock prices, or the outcome of court cases.
 And here's the thing: these markets are already affecting your life, whether you realize it or not.
 For example, if you invest in the stock market, you might be interested to know that prediction markets can actually influence stock prices.
 Or, if you're a fan of a particular sports team, you might be affected by the way that prediction markets shape the odds of games.
 The point is, this isn't just some abstract issue - it's about the real-world consequences of how these markets are regulated.
 And if you're someone who uses apps like Robinhood to invest in the stock market, or who checks their fantasy football scores every morning, then this story is already touching your life in ways you might not even realize.

-How the Hormuz crisis could secretly tank your portfolio and gas prices
+How a U.S.-Iran peace deal could secretly boost your portfolio and lower gas prices